 When measuring the public perception of your brand, you must monitor these metrics:

 Aided recall assesses how well individuals remember your brand when given a little assistance.
 Can they tell you how your TV ad finishes after watching the first half?
-Do people identify your logo among a slew of others in your industry?
+Do people identify your logo design among a slew of others in your industry?

 The aided recall is the number of persons who indicate knowledge of a brand or product.